 Famous Dutch novelist, columnist and journalist Arnon Grunberg is TU/e’s Artist-in-Residence during its 65th lustrum year.
-In this second public event, part of his educational program ‘The Ethical Casino’, he will discuss meritocracy as an ideal, along with his guests, Wijnand IJsselsteijn (TU/e) , Payal Arora (Erasmus University) and others.
+In this second public event, part of his educational program ‘The Ethical Casino’, he will discuss meritocracy as an ideal, along with his guests Josse de Voogd, Wijnand IJsselsteijn (TU/e) and Nilüfer Gündoğan (member of Dutch Parliament for Volt).

 Artist-in-Residence educational program

 This year’s Artist-in-Residence program is organized as part of the TU/e lustrum ‘Heroes like you’ and in collaboration with Verstegen & Stigter Cultural Projects.
 It consists of six masterclasses and a weekend excursion with a selection of 25 students, all of which will take place in the fall.

 There will also be three public events of which this discussion program is the second one.
 The final presentation of the results of the masterclasses will be held on November 17.